10. Working with Audio Events

 By double-clicking a clip, the Detail Editor Panel will be called up with its focus on that clip.
 For the examples in this chapter, we will use audio clips, and we will start by double-clicking an audio clip from the Arranger Timeline.

-After working with the Arranger Timeline Panel and the Automation Editor Panel, many of these interface elements should be familiar, including the Beat Ruler (see Arranger Area, Arranger Timeline, and Zooming), and the clip aliases (see Track Editing Mode), as well as this panel's own beat grid settings (see Beat Grid Settings), snapping settings (see Moving Clips and Snap Settings), and Follow Playback button (see Arranger View Toggles).
+After working with the Arranger Timeline Panel and the Automation Editor Panel, many of these interface elements should be familiar, including the Beat Ruler (see Arranger Area, Arranger Timeline, and Zooming), and the clip aliases (see Track Editing Mode), as well as this panel's own beat grid settings (see Beat Grid Settings), snapping settings (see Moving Clips and Snap Settings), and Follow Playback button (see Arranger View Toggles & Editing Tools).
 Even the currently inactive Clip Editing button (see Clip Editing Mode) is here, indicating that we are starting in track editing mode.

 But as with the previous timeline-based panels, the sections that have changed are substantial and unique to the operation of this panel.